Sacramento Poetry Center

 Equity Statement

 The Sacramento Poetry Center recognizes that many communities in Sacramento have been under-represented and under-supported in the literary community, often across racial and class and genre boundaries, leaving behind some of the finest local creatives in our region.
-The SPC further recognizes that in our 43 year history, we have not always been a safe and supportive space for these communities.
+The SPC further recognizes that in our 45 year history, we have not always been as good as we should always be as a safe and supportive space for these communities, nor as inclusive.

 Organization Data